blockmason/link-workshop-van/activity3/activity3.md

 ![Contract Documentation](images/contract_documentation_link.png)

 **Congrats!
-You have successfully deployed the Ownership contract to the Link testnet and setup the Link APIs which we'll use in our Collectible Stamps App!**
+You have successfully deployed the Ownership contract to the Link private network and setup the Link APIs which we'll use in our Collectible Stamps App!**